$0 Ohio Adoption Quick-Start Checklist

 Is the federal Adoption Tax Credit available for Ohio adoptions?

 Yes.
-The federal Adoption Tax Credit is available for qualified adoption expenses.
-For 2024, the maximum credit is $16,810 per child.
-For children adopted from public foster care who are classified as special needs under federal definitions, the full credit is available regardless of actual expenses incurred.
+The federal Adoption Tax Credit may be available for qualified adoption expenses under current IRS rules.
 Ohio does not have a separate state adoption tax credit.

 What happens if I can not afford an attorney?